 Committee Elections and Governance

 Elections occur every five years with secret ballots.
-Quorum needs 75% members for AGMs under Maharashtra co-operative society rules act.
+Quorum needs 75% of members for AGMs under Maharashtra co operative societies rules.
 Committees handle daily affairs with joint liability.

 Governance tips: